Can You Use Pool Chlorine in Hot Tub? Safety & Compatibility

 Quick Answer

-You can use some pool chlorine products in hot tubs, but not all - liquid chlorine and sodium hypochlorite work fine, while cal-hypo shock and trichlor tablets should be avoided due to pH issues and byproduct buildup in the smaller spa volume.
+You can use some pool chlorine products in hot tubs, but not all - liquid chlorine (sodium hypochlorite) and dichlor granules work fine, while cal-hypo shock and trichlor tablets should be avoided due to pH issues and byproduct buildup in the smaller spa volume.

 First, Let's Understand What Went Wrong

-Nothing ruins a relaxing hot tub soak faster than discovering the pool chlorine you used has turned your skin red and irritated.
-Pool shock products often contain calcium hypochlorite (cal-hypo), which drives pH sky-high in small water volumes like hot tubs.
+Using the wrong pool chemical in a hot tub can quickly throw the water balance off, because the small water volume reacts strongly to even modest doses.
+Pool shock products often contain calcium hypochlorite (cal-hypo), which is alkaline and can raise pH noticeably in small water volumes like hot tubs.
+Liquid chlorine is alkaline too and also nudges pH up — the practical difference is that cal-hypo additionally adds calcium.
 With only 300-500 gallons versus a pool's 15,000+ gallons, even small amounts of the wrong sanitizer can create harsh conditions.

 Pool Chemicals That Work in Hot Tubs